 After His Playing Days

-Following the war Tom had a career in insurance and was District Manager of Royal Exchange Group and a Director of Lowndes Lambert Groups.
-He became a Gloucester City Councillor, a Governor of the Royal Infirmary, Chairman of the Gloucestershire Playing Fields Association and President of the St John Ambulance Brigade in the County, and served on the War Pensions Committee, amongst his many civic appointments.
+career in insurance progressed, and he became a District Manager of Royal Exchange Group and a Director of Lowndes Lambert Groups.
+Amongst his many civic appointments, he served as a Gloucester City Councillor, a Governor of the Royal Infirmary, Chairman of the Gloucestershire Playing Fields Association and President of the St John Ambulance Brigade in the County, and served on the War Pensions Committee.

 Tom died suddenly on 22nd January 1980 at home at 21, Tewkesbury Road, Gloucester, aged 83 years.
 His funeral was held at the Gloucester Crematorium.
 On 1 February a Memorial Service was held at Gloucester Cathedral attended by a congregation of several hundred including representatives from the Rugby Union, the Gloucester Rugby Football Club and the Gloucestershire Regiment.